Single knife • All stainless steel • Blade length 4.7" • Made in Japan

 Effortless Precision, Japanese Craft – All-Stainless Petty Knife for Everyday Excellence

-With a one-piece all-stainless steel design, there are no joints, seams, or materials that can rust or degrade over time.
+With a one-piece, all-stainless-steel design, there are no joints, seams, or materials that can rust or degrade over time.
 The blade is crafted from molybdenum steel, offering excellent sharpness and edge retention, while the clam-shaped blade profile provides a gentle “bite” into food, making each slice smooth and controlled.
 The handle, made from hygienic 18-8 stainless steel, offers an ergonomic grip that remains comfortable even after extended use.

 Why it’s a staple:

-- 100% Japanese-made with traditional craftsmanship and modern performance
+100% Japanese-made with traditional craftsmanship and modern performance

-- 12cm blade – Ideal for fruit, herbs, vegetables, and intricate prep
+4.72 in (12cm) blade – Ideal for fruit, herbs, vegetables, and intricate prep

-- All-stainless body – Seamless, rust-resistant, and dishwasher-safe
+All-stainless body – Seamless, rust-resistant, and dishwasher-safe

-- Lightweight and well-balanced – Easy to control, perfect for quick tasks
+Lightweight and well-balanced – Easy to control, perfect for quick tasks

-- Excellent second knife – A compact complement to full-sized chef’s knives
+Excellent second knife – A compact complement to full-sized chef’s knives

 Whether you’re slicing apples, chopping ginger, or preparing garnishes, this petty knife is the small blade that does it all.
 Its compact size makes it ideal for kitchens with limited space and users who want precision without the bulk.
 With increasing popularity among home cooks and professionals alike, it’s a trusted choice for anyone who appreciates efficiency and craftsmanship.